balakrishnarudraraju/def-bank/README.md

 1. Import the project onto eclipse/STS as Import Gradle project.
 2. Run the server from Boot Dashboard
 3. By default h2 database is configured to C:\\data\\demo file.
+4. By default there are 3 account records available in database.

 How to test the API: